Romance and puberty are frequently featured themes and are the main plot points of several episodes.

 A man is married to a woodpecker, claiming that it's still "totally legal".

-Mentions of boyfriends and girlfriends, crushes and Mabel is 100% boy crazy throughout the whole series
+Very frequent mentions of boyfriends and girlfriends, kissing, crushes and Mabel is 100% boy crazy throughout the whole series.

 One character is frequently seen wearing only boxers and an undershirt throughout, in a nonsexual context.
 Additionally, some characters are occasionally seen shirtless, in swimsuits or in their underwear, again, in a nonsexual context.